CRITICAL Tips to Stay Safe This Winter

 If you do end up driving in bad weather, here are a few tips to help you stay safe:

 - Try to brake in a straight line, not while turning.
-This means slow down before you reach the turn.
+This means slowing down before you reach the turn.

 - Control your speed.
 Don’t go so fast as to lose control of the vehicle, but also stay fast enough so that you don’t lose traction and begin to spin out.